nkinnan/esphome-pace-bms/README.md

     components: [ pace_bms ]
     refresh: 1s
 ```
-If you're exposing the BMS date/time you might also need to include this:
+If you're exposing the BMS date/time sensor you might also need to include this:
 ```yaml
 external_components:
   - source: